roc-lang/roc/editor/editor-ideas.md

 * Suggest automatically creating a function if the compiler says it does not exist.
 * Integrated search:
     * Searchbar for examples/docs.
 With permission search strings could be shared with the platform/package authors so they know exactly what their users are struggling with.
+* Webcam based eye tracking for quick selection.
+Could be used to select from autocomplete options instead of having to use arrows.

 ### Non-Code Related Inspiration